 Appleton’s various compressions in this composition can be seen themselves epitomized three decades later by rock musician Robert Fripp’s five-second condensation of what surely was a much longer “First Inaugural Address to the I.A.C.E.
 Sherborne House” by J. G. Bennett, included on the album Exposure but understandably absent from YouTube in our era of attention deficit, the Age of the Feuilleton (a newspaper’s necessarily lightweight literary pages), as Hermann Hesse put it.
 And as they say, “That’s five seconds I’ll never get back.”

 There is much to take in on the Contes collection, explained beautifully by composer Alcides Lanza’s review, which appeared in Computer Music Journal, (Vol. 22, No. 3, 01 Sep 1998).
 Lest Appleton be reduced to an “almost Warholian” appropriator, as Lanza writes aptly of Chef d’œuvre, the composer can be a social observer and critic as well.
-In 1969’s Newark Airport Rock he employs the smug man-on-the-street interview format of Steve Allen and others, asking travelers what they thought of the “new electronic music,” presumably not explaining the tie-in with his profession, and then setting the responses to an electronic score.
-In ‘96 he followed up at San Francisco.
+In 1969’s Newark Airport Rock he employs the smug man-on-the-street interview format of Steve Allen and others, asking travelers what they thought of the “new electronic music,” presumably not explaining the tie-in with his profession, and then setting the responses to his electronic music score.
+In ’96 he followed up at San Francisco.
 “In a way,” Lanza writes of the original, “the piece criticizes itself”—self criticism and introspection being memorialized via this collection.

 As Appleton explains in the CD notes, his parents (father and stepfather from the former USSR)